juzraai/cordis-projects-crawler/CONTRIBUTING.md

 ### Step 1: Search

-Please search through existing issues and pull request whether your issue is mentioned before.
+Please search through existing issues and pull requests to find out whether your issue is mentioned before.
 If it was, please leave a comment on the existing ticket instead of creating a new one.

 ### Step 2: Describe